Vicky Chalk Registerd Member MBACP (Accred).Cert. in Supervision

-At the university I provide individual counselling to both students and staff.
+At the university I provide individual counselling to students and in the past also to staff.
 I therefore have extensive experience of working with a wide range of adults in terms of age, culture and ethnicity.
-I also facilitate psycho-educational workshops on the subjects of how to manage anxiety and relaxation techniques as well as offering counselling supervision to volunteer counsellors on placement at the University.
+I have also facilitated psycho-educational workshops on the subjects of how to manage anxiety and relaxation techniques as well as offering counselling supervision to volunteer counsellors on placement at the University.

 Accredited register membership

 Areas of counselling I deal with